 Buying a whole new bathroom might not quite be in your budget, but you'd be surprised what cool pieces you can find second hand.
 We know, you are probably thinking, 'Err...
 I don't want anyone's second hand toilet, thanks'.
 But how about a reclaimed freestanding bathtub with ball and claw feet?
 Or a vintage Victorian sink?
 A hand-me-down bathroom doesn't sound so gross now does it?
 Keep an eye on sites like eBay and Etsy for these kind of unique pieces.

 If your bathroom fittings – taps, showerheads and the like – are looking a bit worse for wear, maybe it's time to get them replaced.
 They aren't really something you notice until you change them up and realise you've put up with that gross showerhead for way too long.
-Black fixtures are bang on trend at the moment and there are loads of affordable options out there (check out this one from Victoria Plum ).
+Black fixtures are bang on trend at the moment and there are loads of affordable options out there.
 Or, for an equally trendy but slightly warmer look, try bronze or copper fixtures.

-Panelling is a more affordable alternative to wall tiles, especially if you can fit it yourself, which most experienced DIYers would be able to do.
-Just be aware when using panelling in bathrooms that although, MDF designs painted with an oil-based finish are water-resistant, they shouldn't be used where they will be soaked.
+Wall paneling is a more affordable alternative to wall tiles, especially if you can fit it yourself, which most experienced DIYers would be able to do.
+Just be aware when using paneling in bathrooms that although, MDF designs painted with an oil-based finish are water-resistant, they shouldn't be used where they will be soaked.
 This is one of the best bathrooms on a budget ideas for a really premium finish.